shihankanungo/shihankanungo.github.io/india-trip.md

 enough sunlight to make it pleasing, like a warm shower and incredible conversation.
 We are so fortunate to be living in such a beautiful neighborhood.
 Shihan is practicing violin now.

+**UPDATE:** <br>
+5PM: The weather was so nice we went for a second walk.
+It was fantastic this time too!! <br>
+Shihan is cooking up some serious stuff on his MPK Mini Plus.

 Shihan is missing you.
 I'm not sure if you noticed, but he was overjoyed when you asked to speak with him.
 I doubt he will even mind a Zoom call with your entire "real family" in attendance.